-Mounting Deck Ledgers to Floor Trussescomments (3) March 29th, 2012 in Blogs
+Mounting Deck Ledgers to Floor Trusses

 You have to be especially cautious when mounting a deck to a house with an open-web floor truss system.
-Floor trusses usually have a 2x4 or 2x6 ribbon board along the top edge but it's inadequate for ledger attachment.
+Floor trusses usually have a 2×4 or 2×6 ribbon board along the top edge but it’s inadequate for ledger attachment.
 Nor can you generally just screw into the truss web.
 Ideally, you can determine who designed and fabricated the floor truss system and contact the company for a deck ledger attachment detail.
-Most truss fabricators I've worked with have standard details for truss blocking and reinforcement at deck ledger positions.
+Most truss fabricators I’ve worked with have standard details for truss blocking and reinforcement at deck ledger positions.

 The Structural Building Component Association (SBCA) has five details that illustrate general blocking and reinforcement of floor trusses for ledger attachment in their “Attachment of Residential Deck Ledger to Metal Plate Connected Wood Truss Floor System” Tech Note.